JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.AngularCore/REDEBRIEFME.md

 ---

 ### Goals & Non-Goals
-**Goals**: Create Sample project for future user `JSopX.WebApi` consumption + demonstration of extending the project, by resusing all relative projects.
+**Goals**: Create Sample project for future user `JSopX.WebAPI` consumption + demonstration of extending the project, by resusing all relative projects.
 **Non-Goals**: business logic, UI.

 [`Back to Top`](#table-of-contents)